 The Ooni Pro has a pizza door and that gives you a bit more of a view of the pizza although I prefer cooking with the door off entirely.

-There are challenges to cooking pizza outside all year round but not enough to stop me doing it.
-I was really looking forward to cooking pizza in the snow this year but we didn't get any!!
+There are challenges to cooking pizza outside all year round but not enough to stop me from doing it.
+I was really looking forward to cooking pizza in the snow this year but we didn’t get any!!